developerasun/myCodeBox-blockchain/background/ethereum.md

 > So to summarize, when you send ETH to someone, the transaction must be mined and included in a new block.
 The updated state is then shared with the entire network.

 ## WHAT IS ETHEREUM?

-> In the Ethereum universe, there is a single, canonical computer (called the Ethereum Virtual Machine, or EVM) whose state everyone on the Ethereum network agrees on.
+> In the Ethereum universe, there is **a single, canonical computer** (called the Ethereum Virtual Machine, or **EVM**) whose state everyone on the Ethereum network agrees on.
 Everyone who participates in the Ethereum network (every Ethereum node) keeps a copy of the state of this computer.
-Additionally, any participant can broadcast a request for this computer to perform arbitrary computation.
-Whenever such a request is broadcast, other participants on the network verify, validate, and carry out ("execute") the computation.
+Additionally, **any participant can broadcast a request** for this computer to perform arbitrary computation.
+Whenever such a request is broadcast, **other participants on the network verify**, validate, and carry out ("execute") the computation.
 This execution causes a state change in the EVM, which is committed and propagated throughout the entire network.

 > Requests for computation are called transaction requests; the record of all transactions and the EVM's present state gets stored on the blockchain, which in turn is stored and agreed upon by all nodes.

 > Cryptographic mechanisms ensure that once transactions are verified as valid and added to the blockchain, they can't be tampered with later.
-The same mechanisms also ensure that all transactions are signed and executed with appropriate "permissions" (no one should be able to send digital assets from Alice's account, except for Alice herself).
+The same mechanisms also ensure that **all transactions are signed and executed with appropriate "permissions"** (no one should be able to send digital assets from Alice's account, except for Alice herself).

 ## WHAT IS ETHER?

 > Ether (ETH) is **the native cryptocurrency of Ethereum**.
 The purpose of ether is to allow for a market for computation.
 Such **a market provides an economic incentive for participants to verify and execute transaction** requests and provide computational resources to the network.

 > **Any participant who broadcasts a transaction request must also offer some amount of ether to the network as a bounty**.
 This bounty will be awarded to whoever eventually does **the work of verifying the transaction**, executing it, committing it to the blockchain, and broadcasting it to the network.